matt-winfield/neovim-config/README.md

 First install the dependencies in an admin terminal (`mingw` and `zig` are used to compile plugins, like treesitter parsers):

+- `choco install neovim --version neovim 0.10.0.20230531-beta`
-- `choco install neovim mingw zig lazygit ripgrep`
+- `choco install mingw zig lazygit ripgrep`

 Then install this configuration into the nvim configuration folder